 Future Lease-Purchases.
-Bonneville expects that prior to September 2019 the Port of Morrow will issue about \$100 million of Bonneville-supported lease-purchase bonds (federally taxable) to refinance certain transmission facilities that it initially funded through a short-term lease-purchase construction bank facility.
+Bonneville expects that prior to August 2020, the Port of Morrow will issue up to \$400 million of Bonneville-supported bonds (federally taxable) to refinance certain transmission facilities owned by the Port of Morrow and funded through short-term lease-purchase construction bank facilities.
 The debt service of such bonds will be secured by Bonneville's rental payments under a long-term lease-purchase agreement.
-The Port of Morrow has taken no official action to authorize such additional bonds.

-For future fiscal years, Bonneville assumes that the amount of long-term lease-purchase arrangements to refinance certain transmission facilities funded through short-term lease-purchase construction bank facilities and the bonds secured thereby could be up to \$350 million per year on average through Fiscal Year 2022.
-It is possible that the Port of Morrow, IERA, or others could enter into such short-term bank facilities and/or issue such publicly-offered bonds.
+On February 12, 2020, the Port of Morrow Board of Directors adopted a resolution to authorize the issuance of up to \$200 million of such additional bonds, but is in the process of amending its resolution to the authorize the issuance of up to \$400 million of such additional bonds.
+For future fiscal years, Bonneville assumes that the amount of long-term lease-purchase arrangements to refinance certain transmission facilities funded through short-term lease-purchase construction bank facilities and the bonds secured thereby could be up to \$550 million in Fiscal Year 2021.
+It is possible that the Port of Morrow, IERA, or others could issue such publicly-offered bonds.

 Possible Additional Net Billed Bonds and Net Billed Project Debt Restructuring.
-Bonneville expects that Energy Northwest will continue to issue Net Billed Bonds to fund new capital investments for the Columbia Generating Station which are expected to be made in the amount of approximately \$1.2 billion from July 2018 through June 2030.
+Bonneville expects that Energy Northwest will continue to issue Net Billed Bonds to fund new capital investments for the Columbia Generating Station which are expected to be made in the amount of approximately \$1.2 billion from May 2020 through June 2030.
 Additional Net Billed Bonds for additional capital investments for Columbia Generating Station may be issued thereafter.
-In addition, Bonneville expects that it and Energy Northwest will continue to restructure Net Billed Bond debt (which includes the Series 2019-A/B Bonds) to extend the average maturity of the outstanding principal balance of such debt to match more closely the originally expected economic useful lives of the facilities financed thereby.
+In addition, Bonneville expects to continue to work with Energy Northwest to refinance up to \$3.5 billion of certain Net Billed Bond debt through 2030 to extend the average maturity of the outstanding principal balance of such debt to match more closely the originally expected economic useful lives of the facilities financed thereby.
 See "CERTAIN DEVELOPMENTS RELATING TO BONNEVILLE-Regional Cooperation Debt and Related Actions."